harsh4799/mlops-data-engineering/Readme.md

 ### 3. Create Visualizations

-The `create_visualizations.py` script generates visualizations based on the EDA results and uploads them to S3.
+The `create_visualizations.py` script generates visualizations based on the EDA results to XCom
 ### 4. Load to S3

 The `load_to_s3.py` script loads various data files, tables, visualizations, and EDA results to S3.